Pricing Login

 What is a work instruction?

 A work instruction for standard operating procedures is a detailed document that provides specific guidance on how to carry out a particular task or process outlined in an SOP.
 It offers step-by-step instructions with clear descriptions, visuals, and examples to help employees effectively understand and execute the procedures.
 Work instructions break down complex procedures into manageable tasks, ensuring consistency, quality and compliance with set standards.
-Unlike the broader scope of an SOP that outlines the overall process flow and guidelines, a work instruction delves into the granular details of each step, focusing on the practical aspects of task execution.

 Complete visibility for DevSecOps